griddbnet/sql_llm_model/README.md

 For the GridDB specific queries, the generated data set had ROUGE metrics of rouge1: 0.9220341258369449, rouge2: 0.8328271928176021, rougeL: 0.9039756047111251, rougeLsum: 0.9046684414637445.
 Furthermore, the model was able to successfully generate queries that utilize GridDB Key-Container data model and where clauses from a variety of different calendar lengths.

-# Production Implementation
+# Application Implementation

+There are many ways to integrate the LLM into an application.
+LLM inference could be performed on the edge on the user's device which would allow for greater scalability but also much higher end user system requirements.

+If the inference is performed on the server side, it can be bundled into the current application or as a seperate service that communicates with the current application.
+This would allow inference to run on dedicated high performance instances and thus inference would have minimal impact on the existing application's performance.

+We will directly bundle the LLM into our application into the demo for simplicity's sake.

 ![](inference_diagram.png)

-Using the model in production is straight forward.
+Now adding the code to use the model in your application is straight forward.
 The context can be fetched using GridDB's NoSQL API:

 ```python
 containers = []